64kramsystem/personal_notes/topics/rust_macros.md

 - attribute macros (`proc_macro_attribute`)

 Derive macros can't change the passed struct, they can only add other items (e.g. a trait impl), so trying to add a field will result in the struct defined twice; in order to add new fields (but can also add other items), one must use an attribute macro, which returns a new struct definition.

+In order to print debug information, set the `extra-traits` feature of the `syn` crate.

 WATCH OUT!
 When generating macros, make sure that the code generated is correct; if not, strange things will happen, e.g. `()` being produced, and/or output being incomplete.